getdyspatch/dyspatch-javascript/docs/TemplatesApi.md

 var apiInstance = new DyspatchClient.TemplatesApi();

 var opts = {
-  'cursor': "cursor_example" // String | A cursor value used to retrieve a specific page from a paginated result set.
+  'cursor': "cursor_example", // String | A cursor value used to retrieve a specific page from a paginated result set.
 };

 var callback = function(error, data, response) {